maviqus/GroupProject-Buoi3/README.md

-# GroupProject-Buoi3 - Backend Development by Member B
+# GroupProject-Buoi3 - Frontend Development by Member A

-This is the repository for Group Project Session 3 - Updated by Member B for backend work.
+This is the repository for Group Project Session 3 - Updated by Member A for frontend work.

 ## Contributors
 - Nguyen Xuan Bach